complexrehabsystems/ShoppingCart_Interview/README.md

 ## Overview
-This project implements a simple shopping cart in C# 6.0, and can be completed using the free community version of Visual Studio 2015 available here:
+This project implements a simple in-memory shopping cart in C# 6.0, and can be completed using the free community version of Visual Studio 2015 available here:
 * [https://my.visualstudio.com/Downloads?pid=1881](https://my.visualstudio.com/Downloads?pid=1881)

+No need to implement a UI or DB, just implement the ShoppingCart class using an in memory collection such that all the unit tests pass.

 **Estimated Time:** 1-2 hours